WokLibCodeClub/Hangman/step03-guessing_a_letter/STEP3.md

 ---

 We'll now build up the code for the player to make a single guess.
-The next lines will go in the *MAIN CODE* block of code just after the line which prints the mixture of letters and underscores using the ```join()``` command.
+The next lines will go in the *MAIN CODE* block of code at the very end of the project.

 ## Using ```input()``` to get the player to choose a letter